 Let me let you in on a little secret.

-I started seriously building my seasonal capsule wardrobes after my third baby, and I was nowhere near the weight I wanted.
+I started building my seasonal capsule wardrobes after my third baby, and I was nowhere near the weight I wanted.

 I also have a polyester allergy.
 Have you EVER tried buying anything without that material in it?
 Try searching for 5 minutes and you will take a Tylenol (or two) for a headache.